elikip/bist-parser/README.md

 [BIST-COVINGTON](https://github.com/aghie/LyS-FASTPARSE): A neural implementation of the Covington's algorithm for non-projective dependency parsing.
 It extends the original BIST transition-based a greedy parser by including a dynamic oracle for non-projective parsing to mitigate error propagation.

+[Uppsala Parser](https://github.com/UppsalaNLP/uuparser):  A transition-based parser for Universal Dependencies with BiLSTM word and character representations.

 #### License

 This software is released under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).